 We like to plant the cool weather crop in a way that leaves space for the main crop.
 Like along pathways, or in between raws.
 Cabbage family plants like it cooler, those are not good for a summer greenhouse garden.
 We only grow them in early spring till early summer.
 Choose varieties that grow fast and mature in less than 50 days if possible.

 Closer to the last frost day we replant, or interplant heat-loving plants like tomatoes, peppers, cucumbers, and eggplants.
 By the time the heat-loving plants need the space, the cool weather crop will be done.

 Herbs are a must for the greenhouse garden.
 Not just because so many great herbs need it warm, but also to add smell and flair to the garden.
 Grow basil, ginger, stevia, and lemongrass.

 Another great plant for the greenhouse garden is day-neutral strawberries.
 This will start producing much earlier than anything outdoors and continue till late into fall.

 Dwarf tropical trees like figs and lemons are also a great addition to your greenhouse garden.
 Depending on your winter weather they will need to be moved indoors for the cold months.

 We also grow some grapes and kiwi in our greenhouse, we have yet to experiment more with these plants to see how they do.

-We would love to hear your experience with a greenhouse garden.
-What would be your best tips and must grow plants?
+We would love to hear about your experience with a greenhouse garden.
+What would be your best tips and must-grow plants?